B2B Buying Process: Steps, Owners & Speed

 What is the difference between B2B and B2C buying processes?

 B2B buying processes involve multiple stakeholders, longer evaluation periods, and complex approval workflows.
 B2C purchases are typically individual decisions with shorter timelines and simpler evaluation criteria.
+One person decides versus a committee.
+That difference changes everything about how you sell.

 Where do most B2B deals stall?